 COTTAGE GROVE RESERVOIR: trout, warmwater species

 Cottage Grove Reservoir was last stocked for the season in mid-April.
 The Reservoir will be stocked again in mid-October.
-Holdover trout are also available to anglers.
+Holdover trout and warmwater species are also available to anglers.
 The reservoir is south of Cottage Grove and is open to angling all year.

 NOTICE: The Oregon Health Authority has issued a health advisory updating information about eating fish caught in Cottage Grove Reservoir.
 Under the advisory issued June 5, 2012 people can safely consume up to nine meals per month of hatchery-grown rainbow trout month that are 12 inches in length or less.
 People can distinguish hatchery-grown rainbow trout by the absence of the adipose fin, which is clipped before hatchery fish are released into streams and reservoirs.
 Despite the new exception for rainbow trout, mercury contamination for resident warm-water fish, including bass, bluegill, crappie and bullhead continues to be a concern.
 Women of childbearing age, particularly pregnant or breastfeeding women, children under six years of age and persons having liver or kidney ailments should avoid eating any fish from this reservoir other than rainbow trout.
 Healthy women beyond childbearing age, other healthy adults and healthy children six years of age and older should eat no more than one 8-ounce meal of fish other than rainbow trout per month.

 Garden Lake was last stocked for the season in early April.
 The pond is located in Garden Lake Park on the east side of I-5 in Creswell and is open to fishing all year, although vegetation can become a problem as the weather warms up.
 The pond and park offer additional wildlife viewing opportunities.